 For the most part, the focus is on policy making within democracies for roughly the same reason that we assume markets to be competitive.
-That is to say, we assume that political competition for higher office is a prime-determinant of the policy proposals of persons elected to high office, and that those proposals are made to win the votes of persons who can cast votes in the relevant elections.
+Most of you live in societies with democratic politics and competitive markets.
+We'll assume that political competition for higher office induces candidates to take policy position to win enough votes to be elected to office.
 Successful candidate will be, on average, neither more or less interested in "social welfare" than a typical voter is.
+That model has some clear implications about the public policies that will be observed-namely those preferred by the "median voter" (not the average voter).
+In general, this course focuses on relatively straight forward but sophisticated analysis of public policies and the politics of public policies.